acbsp/bonafide.guru/en/contents.rst

 next to the Srila Bhaktisiddhanta Sarasvati Thakur.
 Consequently Srila Prabhupada is a present section in the chain.
-He represents the disciplic succession at this time and thereby he is the person we shall address to learn the meaning of the “Srimad-Bhagavatam" teaching.
+He represents the disciplic succession at this time and thereby he is the person we shall address to learn the meaning of the “Śrīmad Bhāgavatam" teaching.

-So what *concludes* the meaning of the "Srimad-Bhagavatam" teaching?
+So what *concludes* the meaning of the "Śrīmad Bhāgavatam" teaching?

-Attentive and sincere study of Bagavad-gita and the first nine songs of Srimad-Bhagavatam makes one to understand following:
+Attentive and sincere study of Bagavad-gītā and the first nine songs of Śrīmad Bhāgavatam makes one to understand following:

 .. raw:: latex